Roccodrilosky/Cyclistic-BI/README.md

 You are a newly hired BI professional at Cyclistic.
 The company’s Customer Growth Team is creating a business plan for next year.
 They want to understand how their customers are using their bikes; their top priority is identifying customer demand at different station locations.

 ### Welcome to Google Fiber!
 Congrats on your new job with the business intelligence team at Cyclistic, a fictional bike-share company in New York City.
 In order to provide your team with both BI business value and organizational data maturity, you will use your knowledge of the BI stages: capture, analyze, and monitor.
-By the time you are done, you will have an end-of-course project that demonstrates your knowledge and skills to potential employers.

 [Meeting Notes](https://github.com/Roccodrilosky/Cyclistic-BI/blob/main/Meeting%20Notes.md)